python/cpython/Doc/c-api/type.rst

    Structure defining a type's behavior.

-   .. c:member:: const char* PyType_Spec.name
+   .. c:member:: const char* name

       Name of the type, used to set :c:member:`PyTypeObject.tp_name`.

-   .. c:member:: int PyType_Spec.basicsize
+   .. c:member:: int basicsize
-   .. c:member:: int PyType_Spec.itemsize
+   .. c:member:: int itemsize

       Size of the instance in bytes, used to set :c:member:`PyTypeObject.tp_basicsize` and
       :c:member:`PyTypeObject.tp_itemsize`.

-   .. c:member:: int PyType_Spec.flags
+   .. c:member:: int flags

       Type flags, used to set :c:member:`PyTypeObject.tp_flags`.

       If the ``Py_TPFLAGS_HEAPTYPE`` flag is not set, :c:func:`PyType_FromSpecWithBases` sets it automatically.

-   .. c:member:: PyType_Slot *PyType_Spec.slots
+   .. c:member:: PyType_Slot *slots

       Array of :c:type:`PyType_Slot` structures.
       Terminated by the special slot value ``{0, NULL}``.